 Learn how to meet your customer’s needs and understand how good customer care impacts and benefits your customers, staff and business.

-This free* accredited online learning course will enable you to develop an understanding of customer needs and how you might apply what you learn into your workplace or own business.
+This free* Level 2 ILM accredited course will enable you to develop an understanding of customer needs and how you might apply what you learn into your workplace or own business.

 Drawing upon your own experiences in meeting customer needs the course includes a number of activities, such as videos, worksheets and readings, that allow you to work at your own pace to complete both the course and the ongoing assessment.

 Understand customer care and the benefits of good customer care